 Through the device handle, the application can open the device.
 When the device is opened, it will detect whether the device has been initialized.
 If it is not initialized, the initialization interface will be called by default to initialize the device.
-The device can be opened through the following function:
+Open the device with the following function: